 But you probably shouldn’t if you can avoid it.

-Yes, the card will work just fine but there are some problems associated with this kind of setup.
+Yes, the card will work just fine, but some problems are associated with this setup.

-The main issue is that the performance of the card will be affected, and in some cases, the effects may be noticeable and too jarring to ignore for more demanding cards.
+The main issue is that the card’s performance will be affected, and in some cases, the effects may be noticeable and too jarring to ignore for more demanding cards.

-So in other words, if you were to put a faster 3.0 card in a slower 2.0 slot, it may get throttled.
-This effect may not be too noticeable on cards that have a low throughput rate like WiFi cards, but on graphics cards, this can be too significant to ignore.
+So, in other words, if you put a faster 3.0 card in a slower 2.0 slot, it may get throttled.
+This effect may not be noticeable on cards with a low throughput rate, like WiFi cards, but this can be too significant to ignore on graphics cards.

-Most of the weaker cards do not saturate even the older PCIe generation interfaces.
+Most weaker cards do not saturate even the older PCIe generation interfaces.

 For instance, the latest WiFi 6 PCIe x1 Cards have a speed of 2.4 Gbps or 300MB/s.
 A single PCIe 2.0 lane has a max supported throughput of 500 MB/s.

-Hence, whether you install a WiFi 6 network card on either PCIe 2.0 or PCIe 3.0, you wouldn’t notice much of a difference.
+Hence, you wouldn’t notice much difference if you install a WiFi 6 network card on either PCIe 2.0 or PCIe 3.0.

-Now if you were to install the same WiFi 6 card on a PCIe 1.o x1 slot which has a speed of 250 MB/s, you could expect throttling.
+Now if you were to install the same WiFi 6 card on a PCIe 1. o x1 slot with a speed of 250 MB/s, you could expect to throttle.

-PCIe 3.0 and PCIe 4.0 are an overkill for WiFi 6, despite them being the newer standards.
+Despite being the newer standards, PCIe 3.0 and PCIe 4.0 is overkill for WiFi 6.

 Pudget Systems Study on GPU Performance Impact on Different PCIe Generation

-While PudgetSystems.com did not test games in their benchmark, it can be deduced that tasks that require constant transfer of information to and from the PCIe slots would see impact in performance, this can include games.
+While PudgetSystems.com did not test games in their benchmark, it can be deduced that tasks requiring constant information transfer to and from the PCIe slots would impact performance.
+This can include games.